The Longing for Home

 The Longing for Home: recollections and reflections is an anthology of sermons, poetry, devotional pieces, essays, and autobiographical reflections authored by Frederick Buechner.
-Published in 1996 by Harper Collins, The Longing for Home is Buechner's twelfth non-fiction work.
+Published in 1996 by HarperCollins, The Longing for Home is Buechner's twelfth non-fiction work.

 Composition

 The author structures the anthology into two sections: 'Part 1: The Home We Knew'; and 'Part 2: The Home We Dream'.
 The pieces in part one are largely autobiographical, with reflections in prose and poetry on Buechner's childhood memories of certain family members.
 The section also includes a letter to the author's grandson, an historical account of a house and mill local to his home in Vermont, and an essay on Rinkitink in Oz.
 Part two includes a number of sermons, devotional pieces, and essays, which, as Buechner writes in his introduction to the anthology, are 'aimed particularly at men and women who every Sunday face the task of somehow showing forth from the pulpit that these are not just theological ideas but are as real as they, the preachers, themselves are real.'
 Dale Brown notes that within the anthology there are also a number of literary critical pieces, as the author 'uses the nonfiction as a way to reflect on earlier works of fiction'.
 In The Longing for Home Buechner considers a number of his own works, including Treasure Hunt (1977), Godric (1980), Brendan (1987), and The Son of Laughter (1993).